stefan-it/model-garden-lms/Token-Dropping-BERT-Pretraining.md

 ## Start Pretraining

 The pretraining needs to be started within the `models/official/projects/token_dropping` folder.
-The following configuration file `fineweb_pretrain.yaml` is used that includes all necessary model and training information:
+The following configuration file, `fineweb_pretrain.yaml`, is used and includes all necessary model and training information:

 ```yaml
 task: